Thomas P. Glynn, PhD

 Chief Executive Officer

-With nearly 40 years of executive experience, Glynn has led organizations in both the public and private sectors and at the state and federal level.
+Thomas P. Glynn, Ph.D, became Chief Executive Officer of the Massachusetts Port Authority (Massport) on November 1, 2012.
+With many years of executive experience, Glynn has led organizations in both the public and non-profit sectors and at the state and federal level.

 As Deputy U.S. Labor Secretary in the Clinton Administration from 1993 to 1996, Glynn and U.S. Labor Secretary Robert Reich were among the most active participants in Vice President Al Gore’s Reinventing Government initiative to streamline public sector services, receiving more awards than any other cabinet agency.

-Prior to coming to Massport, Glynn was Chief Operating Officer of Partners HealthCare, an $8 billion network of teaching hospitals and neighborhood health centers that includes Massachusetts General Hospital and Brigham and Women’s Hospital, both affiliated with Harvard Medical School.
-As COO for 14 years, Glynn oversaw more than 3,300 workers in an organization that made major strides to reach out to the surrounding community in areas of disease prevention, poverty and homelessness, improved healthcare access, youth education and workforce development.
+From 1996 to 2010, Glynn was Chief Operating Officer of Partners HealthCare, at that time an $8 billion network of teaching hospitals and neighborhood health centers that includes Massachusetts General Hospital and Brigham and Women’s Hospital, both affiliated with Harvard Medical School.
+As COO for 14 years, Glynn oversaw more than 3,300 workers in an organization that made major strides to reach out to the surrounding community in areas of poverty and homelessness, improved healthcare access and workforce development.

-Previously a lecturer at Harvard’s Kennedy School of Government, Glynn earned a B.A. in Economics from Tufts University and a Ph.D. from the Heller School at Brandeis University.
-He is a Fellow at the National Academy of Public Administration.
+Glynn is a fellow of the National Academy of Public Administration and a former board member of the Council for Excellence in Government.
+A former lecturer at Harvard University’s John F. Kennedy School of Government, Glynn earned a B.A. in Economics from Tufts University and a Ph.D from the Heller School for Social Policy and Management at Brandeis University.